Akmyrat03/commerce/README.md

 Commerce backend API

 ------------------------------------------------------------------------------------
 1) User can sign-up.
-Every user have unique username, unique email, role default “user” and password.
+Every user have unique username, unique phone number, role default “user” and password.
 All fields are required.
 Password must be at least 4 character.
 After entering all data it hashes the password and save all data to database. http://localhost:8000/api/users/sign-up

 2) User can login.
 All fields are required.
 If user enters username and password correctly then user can login.
 If user has role “user” it will redirect to "http://localhost:8000/api/user/profile“.